Automaton Constrained Q-Learning: Introduction

 Achieving desirable robot behavior in real-world applications often requires managing long and complex sequences of subgoals while adhering to strict safety constraints.
 For instance, autonomous mobile robots in warehouse settings must navigate to restock shelves, all while avoiding obstacles and remaining within a reachable distance from the recharging station for their current battery level.
 Similarly, a nursing robot must routinely complete its rounds in a given sequence, unless notified of an emergency situation.

 Despite the success of \ac{GCRL} \citep{schaul2015uvfa, andrychowicz2017her} and Safe \ac{RL} \citep{altman1999constrained,achiam2017cpo}, these approaches fall short in addressing the combined challenges of sequential goals and dynamic safety constraints. \ac{GCRL} is effective for reaching individual goals but lacks mechanisms for reasoning over goal sequences or ensuring safety.
-Safe \ac{RL} enforces fixed safety constraints during training, but typically assumes they remain static throughout execution, limiting its applicability to temporally evolving tasks.
+Safe \ac{RL} enforces fixed safety constraints, but typically assumes they remain static throughout the task, limiting its applicability to temporally evolving tasks.

 Formal languages such as \ac{LTL} \cite{pnueli1977ltl} provide an expressive framework for specifying complex tasks involving multiple interdependent goals and non-stationary safety constraints.
 However, reward functions defined directly from \ac{LTL} specifications are inherently non-Markovian, since temporal properties refer to entire trajectories rather than individual transitions.
 This violates the Markov assumption---a fundamental premise of standard \ac{RL}---which assumes that transitions and rewards depend only on the current state and action.
 As a result, RL algorithms built on the \ac{MDP} formalism \cite{haarnoja2018soft, schulman2017proximalpolicyoptimizationalgorithms} are ill-suited for direct application to \ac{LTL}-defined objectives.